 Risk factors: Investing in our common stock involves a high degree of risk.
-Before buying any shares, you should read the
+Before buying any shares, you should read the discussion of material risks of investing in our common stock in "Risk Factors" beginning on page 5.

 Trading symbol: NXTD.
-In conjunction with this offering, we applied to list our common stock and warrants on the Nasdaq Capital
+In conjunction with this offering, we intend to apply to list our common stock and warrants on the Nasdaq

-Market under the symbols "NXTD" and "NXTDW", respectively.
+Capital Market under the symbols "NXTD" and "NXTDW", respectively.

-The number of shares of our common stock outstanding after this offering is based on 22,030,843 shares outstanding as of September 8, 2014, and excludes warrants to purchase 1,391,539 shares of common stock at an exercise price of \$3.00 and warrants to purchase 4,600 shares of common stock of an exercise price of \$1.00.
+The number of shares of our common stock outstanding after this offering is based on 22,030,843 shares outstanding as of August 12, 2014, and excludes warrants to purchase 1,396,139 shares of common stock at an exercise price of \$3.00.